These trips fill up fast. Please contact us immediately if you are interested in this tour so we can secure space

 Please note – Specific sites visited will depend on ice and weather conditions, and the planned itinerary will be updated at the time of final preparations, as well as throughout the voyage in order to take advantage of favorable conditions.
 As with all polar expeditions, safety is the top priority, and weather, ice, or other conditions could prevent visiting any of these locations after the tour begins.

-CLIMATE: Very chilly (near zero degrees Celsius) to mild, depending on prevailing weather conditions.
+CLIMATE: Very chilly (near freezing) to mild, depending on prevailing weather conditions.
 Rain, snow, and sleet possible at any time.
-PLEASE NOTE THAT RAIN JACKETS, RUBBER BOOTS, AND WATERPROOF TROUSERS ARE PROVIDED ONBOARD FOR FREE.

 DIFFICULTY: The cruise is not physically challenging.
 Most activities involve rides on zodiacs and easy walking, with occasional more difficult hikes up to lookouts that are optional and often not particularly good for bird or wildlife viewing.
 The only major restriction is that you must be able to safely get in and out of the Zodiac, so anyone with a serious physical issue that could affect this should contact our office for advice.
 The ocean crossings can be rough, and seasickness for those prone to it is a real possibility – taking along seasick pills or patches is absolutely essential.

 ACCOMMODATION: Excellent on board facilities, though room specifications depend on the level of cabin booked.

 INCLUDED: Accommodation on the ship, English-speaking expedition team, shore landings by Zodiac, information briefings and lectures by expedition team, full board on the ship, free coffee and tea on the ship, boots in assorted sizes suitable for shore landings, parkas for all guests, port fees.